-The licensee may host a variety of events which may on occasion be organised in tandem with local community groups.
+The licensee may host a variety of events which may on occasion be organised in tandem with university activities.
+Notification timeframes and function specific plan of managements will be in place, depending on the proposed patron capacity.

 2. Mitigation of potential negative impacts